1345190856/gitskills/readme.txt

-creating a new branch is quick AND simple. change this file
+creating a new branch is quick and simple. change this file again.